 Oklahoma City, OK

-You can’t make a stop in Oklahoma City and not visit Bricktown.
-This entertainment district in Downtown OKC has everything you need— shopping, dining, and nightlife!
-As for other attractions you should consider during this leg of your RV road trip, check out the National Cowboy & Western Heritage Museum, Oklahoma City Zoo, Frontier City, Myriad Botanical Gardens, and American Banjo Museum all come highly recommended.
+When visiting Oklahoma City, make a stop at Bricktown!
+This entertainment district in Downtown OKC has everything you need—shopping, dining, and nightlife!
+As for other attractions you should consider during this leg of your RV road trip, check out the National Cowboy & Western Heritage Museum, Oklahoma City Zoo, Frontier City, Myriad Botanical Gardens, and American Banjo Museum.

 Get another stamp in your Route 66 passport when you cruise through the Route 66 Historic District in Amarillo.
 Make a pit stop to compare camper specs on your motorhome at the Jack Sisemore Traveland RV Museum.
 Of course, you can’t forget Cadillac Ranch, one of Amarillo’s most popular attractions.
 Right off the highway, these graffitied Cadillacs are great for a quick photo op!

-Tucumcari brings you right to the “Heart of the Mother Road.”
-This entrance point to the desert is full of diners, museums, and 1950s nostalgia!
+The city of Tucumcari brings you right to the “Heart of the Mother Road.”
+This entrance point to the desert is full of diners, museums, and 1950s neon sign nostalgia!
 Grab a ribeye steak at Del’s Restaurant.
-Get your history on at the Tucumcari Historical Museum and Mesalands Dinosaur Museum & Natural Sciences Laboratory.
-Then, spend the night at vintage Cactus RV Park before hitting the road.
+Learn about the history of Tucumcari at the Tucumcari Historical Museum and Mesalands Dinosaur Museum & Natural Sciences Laboratory.
+Then, spend the night at Mountain Road RV Park before hitting the road.

-In scenic Albuquerque, you can set up camp at the Route 66 RV Resort, which has great amenities like dog parks, sand volleyball courts, a swimming pool, and more to make your stop more comfortable.
+In Albuquerque, you can set up camp at the Route 66 RV Resort, which has great amenities like dog parks, sand volleyball courts, a swimming pool, and more to make your stop more comfortable.
 Looking for some fun?
-Head to the Route 66 Casino Hotel.
-Schedule a hot air balloon flight, check out prehistoric drawings at Petroglyph National Monument, or spend the day touring filming locations of the hit shows like Breaking Bad and Better Call Saul.
+Head to the Route 66 Casino Hotel, schedule a hot air balloon flight, check out prehistoric drawings at Petroglyph National Monument, or spend the day touring filming locations of the hit shows like Breaking Bad and Better Call Saul.

-Flagstaff sits right in the heart of Cococino National Forest, make a stop on your RV adventure at Flagstaff!
-In this Arizona city, visitors can keep busy with plenty of outdoor recreation opportunities and gorgeous views.
+Located in the heart of Cococino National Forest, make a stop on your RV adventure at Flagstaff!
+In this Arizona city, visitors can keep busy with plenty of outdoor recreation while taking in the gorgeous views.
 Take a ranger-led hike to see unique rock formations like Bell Rock and Courthouse Butte, or tour Lava River Cave.
 Head to Lowell Observatory to view distant stars and galaxies.
 Or make your way into town for craft beers at Flagstaff Brewing Company.

 Grand Canyon National Park

 Countless cacti, beautiful gorges, hiking and horseback riding, and more than 2,000 species of birds await you on your Grand Canyon road trip!
-If you wish to stay the night in the park, El Monte RV recommends staying at Mather Campground.
-Camping on-site means you can catch both the magnificent sunset and sunrise over the canyon before you move on to the next stop!
+If you want to stay the night in the park, consider staying at Mather Campground.
+Here, you can catch the magnificent sunset and sunrise over the canyon before you move on to your next stop!